grame-cncm/faustwasm/README.md

 #### Creating a standalone version of a Faust DSP, with audio and MIDI devices selector

-You can create a standalone  using the same command line:
+You can create a standalone using the command line:

 ```bash
 node scripts/faust2wasm.js test/rev.dsp test/rev -standalone